Intermittent Fasting: The “Diet” That I Live By

 This is simply a blog post about a way of life that I have been living by.
 It may not work for everyone as everybody is different but I have had success with it and want to share with you guys.
 I interviewed my dad, Dr. Garrett Swetlikoff, a naturopathic doctor on this topic.
 My dad, my mom, myself, and now Mason are all currently engaging in this lifestyle so I’ve had first hand experience not only with myself, but others in my life.

 Alright.
 SO what way of eating am I talking about?
 One of the trending “diets” or whatever you want to call it, is intermittent fasting.
 If you’ve never heard of intermitting fasting, you’re not alone.
-I didn’t realize this type of eating was actually a “thing” until recently.
+I didn’t realize this type of eating was actually a “thing” until a couple years ago.

 So what is intermittent fasting?